-It is not that the other forms of expressing political views are not important, they may have some effect, some probably should have more effect, and certainly opinion polls do influence political leaders, but a general election transfers power from the voters to a particular group of politicians so that the British public do not then directly take political decisions such as:-
+In the UK political system, a general election transfers power from the voters to a particular group of politicians.
+This means the British public do not directly take political decisions such as:-

-- Whether Value Added Tax should be increased
+- Whether Value Added Tax (VAT) should be increased

 - The level of university fees

 - Whether people should be able to vote at 16

 They are instead decided by our Elected Representatives in the UK Parliament.

 By electing Members of Parliament (MPs) we are entrusting someone else to take decisions on our behalf.
 The same applies to members of the European, Scottish, Welsh and Northern Ireland Parliaments, local councils and the Police and Crime Commissioners.